Labrador Straits Historical Development Corporation

 The Gateway to Labrador Visitor Centre is a restored early 20 th century Gothic Revival style church.
 The Gateway is a handsome building with white clapboard exterior, pointed arch windows, the hexagonal roofed bell tower, and a signature cinquefoil window.

-The interior of the Gateway is equally striking with a pleasing combination of interpretative panels, art pieces, and artifacts that highlight attractions and sites on the Labrador Coastal Drive.
-Panels with beautiful photography relate the story of the people of Labrador from the First Inhabitants who arrived in Labrador some 9000 years ago to present day settlers.
+The interior of the Gateway is equally striking with a pleasing combination of interpretative panels, art pieces, and artefacts that highlight attractions and sites along the Labrador Coastal Drive.
+Panels with beautiful photography relate the story of Labrador from the First Inhabitants, who arrived in Labrador some 9000 years ago, to present day settlers.

-Of particular interest at the Gateway is a series of reproduction artifacts, including a Thule harpoon and reproductions of the artifacts recovered at the 7500 year old site at L’Anse Amour.
+Of particular interest at the Gateway is a series of reproduction artefacts — a Thule harpoon and artefacts recovered at L’Anse Amour National Historic Site.
 The Gateway also houses a display of artifacts from the Jersey Room at nearby L’Anse Au Cotard.

-The pine walls and unique architecture of the interior of the Gateway are perfect backdrops for several commissioned pieces of art.
-The vibrant silk paintings by renowned artist Diana Dabinett bring the flowers, birds, whales, and icebergs of Labrador to life in dramatic style.
-The beauty of the Northern Lights is captured in a winter landscape painting by local artist, Janet Howell.
+The pine walls and unique architecture of the interior of the Gateway are backdrops for several commissioned pieces of art.
+The vibrant silk paintings, by renowned artist Diana Dabinett, bring the flowers, birds, whales, and icebergs of Labrador to life in dramatic style.
+The beauty of the Northern Lights is captured in a winter painting by local artist, Janet Howell-Pye.

 The Gateway to Labrador also functions as the heart of Labrador Coastal Drive’s information system, providing visitors with information to ensure that their stay in Labrador is a memorable one.